robin-devos-skyline/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Replication_and_consistency_configuration.md

 ## Consistency Level

-The **consistency level** is an setting on query level that helps decide when a query succeeds or fails.
+The **consistency level** is a setting on query level that helps decide when a query succeeds or fails.
 It specifies the number of replicas that need to respond before the client considers a response acceptable.
 More specifically, the consistency level answers the following question: Out of x replicas of the data (depending on the replication factor), how many need to respond for a query to be successful?

 DataMiner uses the same consistency level for all its queries to the Cassandra database.
 If a **custom consistency level** is required, you can configure this in *DB.xml*.
 For more information, see [Customizing the consistency level of the Cassandra cluster](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster#customizing-the-consistency-level-of-the-cassandra-cluster)